 Comparing weekly car insurance rates from multiple companies gives you an idea of how much your one-week vehicle insurance policy might cost.
 When getting one-week car insurance quotes, be prepared to provide a driver's license, vehicle VIN, insurance history and immediate payment.
 The process takes 15 to 60 minutes.

-For a quick estimate requiring minimal personal information, you can use MoneyGeek's calculator below for estimated one-week car insurance rates:
+For a quick one-week quote requiring minimal personal information, you can use MoneyGeek's short-term car insurance calculator below for estimated one-week car insurance rates:

 MoneyGeek's car insurance calculator will give you a customized estimate of your auto insurance cost.
 It's free to use, requires no personal information and we won't send you any spam.